Nnennajohn-rain/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Write a function that prints a listint_t linked list.
+Write a function that frees a listint_t list.

-Prototype: size_t print_listint_safe(const listint_t *head);
+Prototype: size_t free_listint_safe(listint_t **h);
-Returns: the number of nodes in the list
+This function can free lists with a loop
-This function can print lists with a loop
+You should go though the list only once
-You should go through the list only once
+Returns: the size of the list that was free’d
-If the function fails, exit the program with status 98 Output format: see example
+The function sets the head to NULL